COLA508/LAFVIN_Smart-Home/docs/source/Floor1.rst

 Step 3: Installation of the first floor of the cabin
 ---------------------------

-Parts list: Basswood boards with "J, K, L", and "G, H" with screen and buttons installed
+Parts list: Basswood boards with "J, K, L", and "G, H" with screen and buttons installed.

 The installation is shown in the following figure: